 - poor skin care

-- use of certain skin care products (in particular those with alcohol)
+- the use of certain skin care products, particularly those containing alcohol

-Addition skin care measures that may help you manage this kind of eczema include:
+Other home treatments that may help you manage seborrheic eczema include:

 - using hypoallergenic soap and detergent

-- thoroughly rinsing soap and shampoo off your skin and scalp
+- thoroughly rinsing soap and shampoo off the skin and scalp

-- wearing nontextured clothing to avoid irritating your skin
+- wearing loose cotton clothing to avoid skin irritation

-- Loosen scales by massaging your baby’s scalp or using a soft-bristled brush.
+- Loosen scaly patches by massaging your baby’s scalp or using a soft-bristled brush.